verrazzano/docs/content/en/docs/observability/monitoring/configure/alertmanager.md

 After you have enabled Alertmanager and configured an AlertmanagerConfig with a receiver and route, you can deploy rules that will trigger alerts.
 To create a `TestAlertRule`, run the following command.
+This PrometheusRule will alert if the last config reload in the Prometheus pod was unsuccessful.
 {{< clipboard >}}
 <div class="highlight">